alexs2112/University-Notes/GRST347/Quiz 2.md

 	 - Valentinian realized fighting led to nothing, started successful diplomatic process
  - Ritualized Diplomacy: *Foedus* (treaty), treats the others as equals as diplomatic ritual
 	 - Mostly for show, establishes they will not wage war and provide equal support to each other
- - Puts levies on the barbarians to help establish the borders, join the army to help defeat enemies
+ - Puts levies on barbarians to help establish the borders, join the army to help defeat enemies
  - Valentinian I spends a ton of money (debt) to construct and refurbish forts and watch posts
  - 365: Dies in fit of apoplectic anger, seizure (people came to say their groups were treated unlawfully)
  - Generalissimo called Justinia (Valentinian's Wife) and made Valentinian II the Augustus